sloveland/golden-mile/README.md

 > -- Samwise Gamgee

-Be prepared - you don't want to get caught without rope, matches, or a pocket knife.
+Be prepared - you don't want to get caught without rope, matches, or a pocketknife.
 Use tools to provide a smooth, modern workflow as you build.

 As of this writing, here are some good examples: